-Proper brand management is vital to ensure that customers and society are not adversely affected by improper handling of Canon’s corporate logos within the Group or misuse of these logos by third parties.
+Canon implements brand management to ensure that customers and society are not adversely affected by improper handling of the Canon logo within the Group or its misuse by third parties.

-Canon therefore established the Brand Management Committee as a deliberative body charged with establishing rules for enhancing the value of the Canon brand and resolving brand-related issues.
-The Brand Management Division was established to serve as the secretariat for the committee and is comprised of persons in charge of branding from each division.
+Canon has set up the Brand Management Committee as a deliberative body for enhancing the value of the Canon brand.
+The Brand Management Division was established at Canon, Inc. to serve as the secretariat for the Committee and is comprised of persons in charge of branding from each division.
 This framework allows us to respond promptly to various brand issues as they arise.

-Canon carries out brand education programs at all Group companies in the regions where it operates to ensure that all employees fully understand the Canon brand and act with propriety and in accordance with pertinent rules.
+Canon carries out brand education programs at all Group companies in the countries and regions where it operates to ensure that employees fully understand the Canon brand and act with propriety and in accordance with pertinent rules.
 Such education raises the awareness that “Each and every employee embodies the Canon brand.”
-For example, at Canon Inc., we incorporate brand education into the rank-based training curriculum and also strive to raise awareness utilizing the company’s intranet system.
+For example, we conduct brand education as part of our rank-based training curriculum and also use our intranet system to raise awareness.

-Counterfeit products cannot be overlooked as they not only damage the brand but may also lead to economic losses arising from malfunctions and inferior quality, and in the worst case, cause injury to or endanger the lives of customers who purchased a product trusting in the Canon brand.
+Counterfeit products absolutely cannot be overlooked, as they not only damage the brand but may also lead to economic losses arising from malfunctions or inferior quality.
+In the worst case, they could cause injury to customers who unknowingly purchased a product while trusting the Canon brand.